A Brief History of the School of Criminology and Criminal Justice

 Building a Graduate Program

-In 1972, the department of law enforcement and correction became the department of criminal justice and moved to the School of Public Affairs, which became the College of Public Affairs in 1973.
-The department received a grant from the Law Enforcement Assistance Administration in 1973 that required the department to join an informal five university consortium that would investigate and develop graduate-level education in criminal justice.
-In 1974, the department hired three new faculty members, William “Bill” Wakefield, Samuel Walker, and Vincent Webb, to assist with this goal.
-Professor Webb was appointed chair of the department in 1975, a position he held for most of the next 20 years.
-In 1976, both a master of science degree and a master of arts degree in criminal justice were approved by the Board of Regents.
+In 1972, the Department of Law Enforcement and Correction became the Department of Criminal Justice and moved to the School of Public Affairs, which became the College of Public Affairs in 1973.
+In 1973, the Law Enforcement Assistance Administration provided a grant that required the department to join an informal 5 university consortium that would investigate and develop graduate-level education in criminal justice.
+In 1974, to assist with this goal the Department of Criminal Justice hired 3 new faculty members: William “Bill” Wakefield, Samuel Walker, and Vincent Webb who would eventually become both prolific scholars and leaders in the discipline.
+Dr. Webb was appointed chair of the department in 1975, a position he held for the next 20 years.
+In 1976, a Master of Science degree and a Master of Arts degree in Criminal Justice were approved by the Board of Regents.
 Dr. Webb provides a first-hand account of the history of criminology in this video.

-During the 1970s, '80s, and '90s, the department continued to grow in enrollment and faculty on both the Omaha and Lincoln campuses.
-The department also became recognized as a national leader in criminological education and research.
-In 1993, the Board of Regents approved a doctoral degree in criminal justice, the first free standing Ph.D. program to be offered by the University of Nebraska at Omaha, and the 13th such program nationally.
+Over the next three decades the department grew enrollment and faculty on both the Omaha and Lincoln campuses.
+The department became recognized as a national leader in criminological education and research.
+In 1993, the Nebraska Board of Regents granted permission to begin a Doctoral degree in Criminal Justice, the first free standing Ph.D. program to be offered by the University of Nebraska at Omaha, and the 13th such program nationally.
 The first cohort of Ph.D. students was admitted in 1994, and Charles Katz and Ni “Phil” He were the first graduates of the program in 1997.
+Dr. Ni "Phil" He would eventually return to UNO in 2023 to serve as the campus Senior Vice Chancellor.

 Expanding to a School

-After the creation of the doctoral program, the department continued to expand its focus on graduate education and research.
-In 2006, the department of criminal justice broadened its mission and scope by becoming the school of criminology and criminal justice.
-At that time, the school boasted a top ten national rank according to U.S. News and World Report, was home to a large, well-respected, and productive faculty spread across the Omaha and Lincoln campuses, and housed an affiliated Juvenile Justice Institute that was established in 2002 to efficiently meet research needs of the Nebraska juvenile justice system.
-In 2009, the school also established the Consortium for Crime and Justice Research, which has since become the Nebraska Center for Justice Research, in response to a need for more comprehensive research on regional and national crime and justice issues.
+In 2006, the Department of Criminal Justice broadened its mission and scope and became the School of Criminology and Criminal Justice, boasting a top ten national rank according to U.S. News and World Report.
+The School was home to a large, well-respected, and research productive faculty on both the Omaha and Lincoln campuses.
+In 2002, the School established the Juvenile Justice Institute to efficiently meet research needs of the Nebraska juvenile justice system.
+In 2009, the School established the Consortium for Crime and Justice Research, which has since become the Nebraska Center for Justice Research, in response to a need for more comprehensive research on regional and national crime and justice issues.

-Now, under the direction of Professor Gaylene Armstrong, the school of criminology and criminal justice remains a nationally recognized leader in criminological research and education.
+Now, under the direction of Dr. Gaylene Armstrong, the SCCJ remains a nationally recognized leader in criminological research and education.
 Faculty within the school are actively involved in research activities that impact the field of criminology and criminal justice.
-Over the years, the faculty members have included several fellows and past presidents of the American Society of Criminology or the Academy of Criminal Justice Sciences.
-The school also currently serves close to 850 undergraduate students between the Omaha and Lincoln campuses of the University of Nebraska, and approximately 150 masters’ students and 30 doctoral students who are currently pursuing their graduate degrees.
+Over the years, the faculty members have included several fellows and past presidents of the American Society of Criminology, the Academy of Criminal Justice Sciences, and the Association of Doctoral Programs in Criminology and Criminal Justice.
+The school serves approximately 900 undergraduate students between the Omaha and Lincoln campuses of the University of Nebraska, and approximately 150 masters’ students and 25 doctoral students.